Off-Campus Access to Library Resources

 - Please contact IMSS if you have forgotten your access.caltech username, password, or both.

-Links on the library web pages (including links found in the library catalog and those on the Find E-Journals page) are proxied.
+Links to resources on Library webpages, including LibGuides, the Library Catalog, and the Journals list, are automatically proxied.
+Enter your access.caltech username and password to proceed to the resource of interest.
 When clicking on a proxied link for the first time in the session, remote users are prompted for their access.caltech username and password.
 One successful login establishes access to most Caltech-licensed resources.

 - Information about VPN accounts and installation of VPN software.

-- You must use the “Caltech-Tunnel All” option.
+- You must use the “Caltech-Tunnel All” option (Option 2).

 - VPN slows down connections to all IP addresses.
 For most library resources, proxied links are the preferred method.